 The model of perfect competition serves as a benchmark of economic efficiency against which real world markets can be measured.
 Although there are few real world examples of pure competition, it is still beneficial to study it as a model.
 Market power refers to the ability to influence price of a product.
 In a perfectly competitive market, there is little market power for producers.

 A perfectly competitive market requires a number of conditions.
 The first is that there need to be many buyers and sellers.
 This is necessary so that no individual or group can influence price.
 Second, the goods or services need to be identical to one another.
 If the product differed evenly slightly, sellers might be able to convince buyers to purchase their product even at a higher price.
 In other words, the products are perfect substitutes for one another.
 Third, buyers and sellers must have complete and equal knowledge of market conditions, so that no buyer or seller knows more than the other.
 This means that no one buyer or seller can dominate the market and raise price.
 The fourth condition, is that there must be freedom for buyers and sellers to enter the market at will.
 If there are profits to be made, new firms need to have access to the market.
 These conditions mean that firms in a competitive market have no control over price.
 They can only make a decision on how much to produce.
 Therefore, firms in a perfectly competitive market are price takers, in other words, sellers that have no control over the price of the product being sold.
+For example, wheat farmers cannot get more than the market price for their wheat since the amount they supply individually is so small relative to the entire market.

 The closest example of a perfectly competitive market would be a farmers market.
 Many farmers bring their produce to the same location.
 This meets the first condition of a perfectly competitive market.
 The goods and services need to be identical to one another.
 Let’s suppose you are looking for tomatoes at the farmers market.
 One tomato should be able to be substituted in for another.
 The third condition is that all the farmers should be aware of all the different market conditions, so that no farmer is able to offer a huge reduction in price.
 This means farmers are equally aware of growing conditions, transportation costs, cost for rental of space to sell the product at the market, and so on.
 Finally, if it is known that the price of tomatoes is high, other people need to be able to enter the market and sell tomatoes.
 There can not be barriers to entry.